rozum-robotics/pulse-api/README.md

 * `relax` -  the function sets the arm in the \"relaxed\" state.
 The arm stops moving without retaining its last position.
 In this state, the user can move the robotic arm by hand (e.g., to verify/test a motion trajectory).
-* `pack` - asking the arm to reach a compact pose for transportation
+* `pack` - asking the arm to reach a compact pose for transportation.
 * `status_motors` - returns the actual states of the six servo motors integrated into the joints of the robotic arm.